Wai Chee Dimock

 Outside Yale, Dimock was a consultant for “Invitation to World Literature,” a 13-part series produced by WGBH and aired on PBS stations in the fall of 2010.
 A related Facebook forum, “Rethinking World Literature,” is still ongoing.

-UNDERGRADUATE COURSES: American Literature in the World (freshman seminar); Literary Cities (freshman seminar); Hemingway, Fitzgerald, Faulkner (lecture course); American Literature in the Shadow of War (junior seminar); Shapes of the Nonhuman (junior seminar)
+Undergraduate: Food in Literature, Culture, and Science (junior seminar); American Literature in the World (freshman seminar); Global Cities (freshman seminar); Hemingway, Fitzgerald, Faulkner (lecture course); American Literature in the Shadow of War (junior seminar)

 Graduate: Performing American Literature ; The Nonhuman in Literature and Culture; Genres, Media, Webs; Regions, Hemispheres, Oceans.